TorbenRahbekKoch/wikidata/time.md

     "datatype":"time"
 ````

-Please see the "time" section in [the official docs](https://doc.wikimedia.org/Wikibase/master/php/md_docs_topics_json.html) for details.
+Please see the "time" section in [the official docs](https://doc.wikimedia.org/Wikibase/master/php/md_docs_topics_json.html) for more details.